 Yemeni security forces and officials have also been reported to collude with human traffickers and smugglers.
 A 2014 report by Human Rights Watch notes that Yemeni security and border guards took bribes to turn a blind eye to human smuggling and trafficking operations and sometimes detained and robbed migrants before handing them over to traffickers.
 (27).

 Source: Human Rights Watch 2014

-The majority of the 2.75 million IDPs in Yemen live in overcrowded rented accommodation, tents and other forms of makeshift shelter and are vulnerable to a wide range of protection risks and needs including limited access to basic social amenities, lack of safety and security, harassment, lack of livelihood options, family separation, gender-based violence, loss of documentation and food insecurity.
-(27).
-With few prospects for return in sight, the IDMC warns that displacement in Yemen may become protracted which may further compromise IDPs resilience to future shocks.
+Majority of the 2 million IDPs in Yemen live in overcrowded rented accommodation, tents and other forms of makeshift shelter and are vulnerable to a wide range of protection risks and needs including limited access to basic social amenities, lack of safety and security, harassment, lack of livelihood options, family separation, gender-based violence, loss of documentation and food insecurity.
+(31).
+With few prospects for return in sight, IDMC warns that displacement in Yemen may become protracted which may further compromise IDPs resilience to future shocks.

 Detention of migrants

 Migrants are usually detained in immigration or police detention centers in Taiz, Aden or Sana’a, sometimes for longer periods, as they await court trials.
 There are reports that protection teams are not always granted access to the detention centers to determine or identify potential refugees and asylum seekers, whereas the government has sometimes deported by force detained migrants without offering them a chance to seek asylum.
 (34).